magnum/wordpress/wp-content/plugins/multiple-domain-mapping-on-single-site/readme.txt

 = Is it hard to set up? =
 The plugin requires additional steps in setting up your domains and hosting environment (see the installation-tab for details).
 If you are not familiar with these settings, it can happen that you have troubles with reaching your website.
 Therefore you should only set up the plugin in a testing environment if you are not sure if you can deal with these external settings.

-We give our best to support you, but if you have troubles with correct DNS records and hosting environment settings, you should talk to your hosting provider or development agency first.
+We give our best to support you, but if you have troubles with correct DNS records and hosting environment settings, you should talk to your hosting provider or your web developer first.

 = Troubles? =
 Please see installation-tab, FAQ and the already answered support threads for more information or if you have troubles setting up the plugin.

 = PREMIUM =
-We plan to release a premium version on top of the existing functionality to cover some of your wishes and add more compatibility to other plugins.
+We have partnered with the plugin "Domain Mapping System" to be able to provide plugins for different use cases.
+Since they offer a paid version, they will also be able to provide you professional support.
+You want to benefit from special deals and coupons for the other plugin?
 [Find more information here.](https://www.falkemedia.at/multiple-domain-mapping-on-single-site-premium/)

 == Installation ==